OGNeekoPolo/assured-nursing/README.md

-Repo for Assured Nursings new site with auto job posting functionality.
+Repo for Assured Nursing's new site with auto job posting functionality.
-Developed by Alex Scholtes
+Developed by Alex Scholtes and Nik Trabue